monkeypaste/MonkeyBoard/README.md

 - Smart punctuation, auto-capitalization
 - And much more...

-## Language Packs
+## Building from source
-- Language packs are NOT included in this repo but all are available on my website [here](https://www.monkeypaste.com/dat/kb/kb-index.json).
+1. Language packs are NOT included in this repo but all are available on my website [here](https://www.monkeypaste.com/dat/kb/kb-index.json).
-- You'll need to move them to:
+2. You'll need to move them to this relative path `MonkeyBoard.Common/Assets/Localization/packs/<culture-code>/<culture-code>.zip`
-`MonkeyBoard.Common/Assets/Localization/packs/<culture-code>/<culture-code>.zip` for the build to pick them up.

-## Caveats
-- .net iOS extension support is rough to say the least.
-Apple caps memory of keyboard extensions to ~80MB (it varies between devices), when its exceeded the extension will silently exit.
-There's no simple way to profile or debug on ios that I could manage to get to work so beware!
-- I DID manage to get a working build on my iPad but it still crashes intermittently.
-Maybe other devices will have better luck?
-It'd be nice to know your findings if you try it out :)
+3. (if not using en-US) Update `MonkeyBoard.Common/MonkeyBoard.Common.csproj` with the path from Step #2

 ## Special Thanks
 [AnySoftKeyboard](https://github.com/anysoftkeyboard)